what is this one called?

 Anyway, let’s talk about this unutterable vodka.

-I got this in a liquor store in Tashkent, and it wasn’t exactly cheap for Uzbek standards, but it was still very affordable overall.
-About 5 euros for 500ml, putting it in the 10/10 department.
-In hindsight I should have asked the clerks what this tuff was actually called.
+I got this in a liquor store in Tashkent, and while it wasn’t exactly cheap for Uzbek standards, it was still very affordable overall.
+I paid the equivalent of about 5€ for 500ml of 40 0,5.
+In hindsight I should have asked the clerks what this stuff was actually called.

-Overall, this 40 0,5 vodka (whose name I do not know) is a 7.75
+Overall, this 40 0,5 vodka (whose name I still don’t know) is pretty good.